SwamyVaditya/smsghapi-csharp/Readme.md

         It helps any developer to interact with our support platform via his application.
 * *ContentApi.cs* :
 		It handles all content related tasks.
+* *BrokerApi.php* :
+        It handles all Broker API, this includes Airtime Purchases, Payment of Internet Bundles, Utility Bill payment

 ## **Some Quick Start**